alphajuliet/network-rdf/README.md

 ## Backlog

-- Cache the expensive call for connections from LinkedIn.
+- Export a connection in RDF/Turtle

 ## In Progress

 ## Done

 - Move testing to RSpec.
+- Cache the expensive call for connections from LinkedIn.
+- Set up relative cache directory to source file